How to Get or Renew a Military ID Card

 Other Ways to Prove Military Service

-A military ID card is an official way to prove your military affiliation.
-But some people prefer not to pull their ID card out in public.
-And of course, many veterans wish to show proof of service but are no longer eligible for a military ID Card.
-In those cases, you need a different way to prove your military service.
+A military ID card is an official way to prove your military affiliation, but some people prefer not to pull their ID cards out in public.
+And, of course, many veterans wish to show proof of service but are no longer eligible for a military ID card.
+In those cases, you need a different way to prove your military service:

-The easiest way to prove your military service without one of the above ID cards is with a DD Form 214, which is the document that serves as your service record.
-This is issued to all military members when they separate from military service (the military used to issue a wallet-sized DD Form 214, but so far as I know, this is no longer the case).
+The easiest way to prove your military service without a military ID card is with a DD Form 214, the military discharge paper outlining your service record.
+This is issued to all military members when they separate from military service.

 Unfortunately, carrying around a letter-size document is inconvenient.
-One tip we have received from many veterans is to take your DD Form 214 to an office supply store such as Office Depot, Office Max, Fed-Ex/Kinkos, etc., and ask them to shrink the card to a wallet-size version and have it laminated.
+One tip we have received from many veterans is to take your DD Form 214 to an office supply store and ask them to shrink the card to a wallet-size version and laminate it.
 This will give you a wallet-sized document that will prove your service.

-• Many veterans service organizations such as the DAV, VFW, American Legion, and other organizations have membership cards.
+Many veterans service organizations, such as the DAV, VFW, and American Legion, have membership cards.
 Check with your local military organization for eligibility requirements.

 Do you know of any other forms of ID that can be used to prove military service?
 If so, please contact us.
 We will add it to the list.